creationix/howtonode.org/articles/intro-to-jake.markdown

 Author: Matthew Eernisse
 Date: Wed Sep 29 2010 12:39:01 GMT+0530 (IST)

-Jake is a JavaScript build program for Node.js, with capabilities similar to GNU Make or Ruby's Rake.
-If you've ever built projects with Rake, you'll be very at home using Jake
+Jake is a JavaScript build program for Node.js, with capabilities similar to GNU Make or Ruby’s Rake.
+If you’ve ever built projects with Rake, you’ll be very at home using Jake

 Jake has the following features: